tanmayparkhi12/Procto/Procto/README.md

 This concurrently runs server and frontend.
 Give a few seconds for frontend to load on localhost:3000
 ## As a Professor:

-1. Open https://online-exam-proctoring.herokuapp.com/ It might take some time to load for the first time, will be faster from the next time.
+1. Open home page.
+It might take some time to load for the first time, will be faster from the next time.
 2. Click on Register, CHECK are you an Instructor to create a professor account.
 3. Login to your account.
 3. Click on Create Exam Button.
 Fill out the form.
 In the Exam Link option you can enter any link like Google form, Microsoft Form etc on which you have created the quiz.
 It is advised to use Google Form.